Cyace84/tip4/src/pages/usageAndDeployment/transferringNft.md

       bounce: true,
     });

-  // Fetching the owner of the transferred nft to see if the owner is changed to second one const newNftOwner: Address = (await nftContract.methods.getInfo({ answerId: 0 }).call()).owner;
+  // Fetching the new owner of the nft to validate the transfer operation const newNftOwner: Address = (await nftContract.methods.getInfo({ answerId: 0 }).call()).owner;
   console.log("Nft new owner: ", newNftOwner.toString());